Ohio sports betting is gearing up for launch, and the state’s multi-faceted industry is close to taking its final shape.

 The Ohio Casino Control Commission announced sports betting in Ohio will officially launch on Jan.
 1, 2023.
-Once sports betting finally launches in Ohio, it will include online sports betting apps, retail sportsbooks and sports betting kiosks throughout the state.
+Once sports betting launches in Ohio, it will include online sports betting apps, retail sportsbooks and sports betting kiosks throughout the state.

 We will update this page with the latest news on the long-running saga of Ohio sports betting.

 Ohio’s in-person sportsbooks are starting to open up to the public.

 JACK Entertainment just opened the doors for a pair of new betJACK sportsbooks at JACK Casino Cleveland and JACK Thistledown Racino.